-Sometimes you may feel that your local mental health service is not specialised enough to give a diagnosis or effective treatment for your condition, and you may want an expert to provide this instead.
+You might feel that your local mental health service is not specialised enough to give a proper diagnosis or treatment for your condition.
+If so, you might want an expert in your condition to help you instead.

 You can ask for a specialist second opinion on the NHS.
-Some mental health trusts do offer specialist services, but others do not and a specialist would then have to be found elsewhere.
+Some mental health trusts offer specialist services.
+If yours does not, they’ll have to find a specialist somewhere else.

-Specialist services are usually focused on one condition or problem, particularly where that condition is complex or severe.
+Specialist services usually focus on one condition or problem, especially if that condition is complex or severe.

 Conditions that may require a specialist service are: